conversationai/perspectiveapi/api_reference.md

     represented in our dataset, which leads to some obviously incorrect scores.
     Please use the [SuggestCommentScore](#suggestcommentscore-request) method to
     help improve the model.
+*   **SEVERE_TOXICITY**: This model uses the same deep-CNN algorithm as the TOXICITY model, but is trained to recognise examples that were considered to be 'very toxic' by crowdworkers.
+This makes it much less sensitive to comments that include positive uses of curse-words for example.
+A labelled dataset and details of the methodolgy can be found in the same [toxicity dataset](https://figshare.com/articles/Wikipedia_Talk_Labels_Toxicity/4563973) that is available for the toxicity model.

 ### Experimental

 The following models are experimental.
 They were targeted for a single usecase, so may not generalize to your usecase well.
-They may be deprecated or removed with little notice.
+They may be deprecated or removed with little notice (typically a few months).

-*   **SEVERE_TOXICITY**: This model uses the same deep-CNN algorithm as the TOXICITY model, but is trained to recognise examples that were considered to be 'very toxic' by crowdworkers.
-This makes it much less sensitive to comments that include positive uses of curse-words for example.
-A labelled dataset and details of the methodolgy can be found in the same [toxicity dataset](https://figshare.com/articles/Wikipedia_Talk_Labels_Toxicity/4563973) that is available for the toxicity model.
 *   **TOXICITY_FAST**: This model is similar to the TOXICITY model, but has lower latency and lower accuracy in its predictions.
 Unlike TOXICITY, this model returns summary scores as well as span scores.
 This model uses